 - If UE1 is the Located UE, the target UE (i.e. one of the UEs 2 to n) discovers UE1 (and other Located UEs in the set of UEs 2 to n).

+LMF may be involved in the discovery process to decide:

+- Whether discovery is needed and the following steps (including ongoing the discovery process) should be continued or not.

+- Whether and which of the nearby Located UE(s) should (acknowledge to) be discovered and participate the following steps or not

 3. Secure groupcast and/or unicast links are established between UEs 1 to n as defined in clause 5.3 of TS 23.586 [40] to enable UE1 to exchange Ranging and Sidelink Positioning Protocol (RSPP) messages over PC5-U reference point with each of UEs 2 to n and possibly enabling UEs 2 to n to exchange RSPP over PC5-U between each other.

-Editor's note: Security aspects for RSPP signalling need to be defined or agreed by SA WG3.
+Security mechanisms defined for V2X unicast mode communication in TS 33.536 [xx] and for 5G ProSe unicast mode Direct Communication in TS 33.503 [yy] are reused.
+The Security procedures for RSPP signalling using groupcast mode is specified in TS 33.533 [zz].

+.

-4. UE1 and UEs 2 to n may communicate over PC5 for authorization of Ranging/SL positioning and receiving QoS parameters if needed.
-Each of UEs verifies that Ranging/SL positioning is permitted, including whether Ranging/SL positioning results may be transferred to an LCS Client or AF if this is used, according to any service authorization and policy/parameter provisioning received at step 1.
-QoS requirements for the Ranging/SL positioning may be also provided based on QoS requirements in the service request.
+4. UE1 and UEs 2 to n may communicate over PC5 for authorization of Ranging/Sidelink positioning and receiving QoS parameters if needed.
+Each of UEs verifies that Ranging/Sidelink positioning is permitted, including whether Ranging/Sidelink positioning results may be transferred to an LCS Client or AF if this is used, according to any service authorization and policy/parameter provisioning received at step 1.
+QoS requirements for the Ranging/Sidelink positioning may be also provided based on QoS requirements in the service request.

 5. UE1 may obtain the Sidelink positioning capabilities of UEs 2 to n using the groupcast and/or unicast links established in step 3.

-Step 4 and 5 may be performed to transfer the information of UEs which are not served by the LMF.
+Step 4 and 5 may be performed to transfer the information of UE2 to n to the LMF in step 11.

 NOTE 2: UE2/.../UEn is not assumed to be served by the same LMF serving UE1.